- About US

 Oregon State is an international public research university that draws people from all 50 states and more than 100 countries.
 It is one of only two land, sea, space and sun grant universities in the U.S. Many OSU programs are among the highest ranked in the world: Forestry (#2), Oceanography (#3), Mycology (#8), Marine Biology (#8), Agriculture (#13), Robotics (#4 in the U.S.), Natural Resources (#4 in the U.S.), Advantage Accelerator Business Incubator (#8 in the U.S.), and Big Data (#10 in the U.S.).
 Here are some additional facts about some of the colleges in the university:

 Corvallis, Oregon has been ranked the #2 Friendliest College Town in America and a Top 10 College Town.
 It is one of the safest, smartest, greenest small cities in the nation.
 Located near the coast, the mountains and Portland, the location is great for outdoor activities, food and arts and entertainment.

-The Beaver Battalion maintains an average GPA of 3.30, which is well above the university average.
+The Beaver Battalion maintains an average GPA of 3.40 or better, which is well above the university average.
 We take seriously our responsibility to help midshipmen make a successful transition from high school to college.
 In addition to having a college advisor, every midshipman has a class advisor on the NROTC staff.
 We provide math and physics tutors, and top performing midshipmen volunteer to tutor their peers.
 We also help midshipmen take advantage of the many academic success resources available on campus, to include scholarships and financial aid.